Frequently Asked Questions

 How do you handle bill payments at CapRock?

-Texas state law requires all insurance providers to pay “in-network” benefits for any member presenting to an emergency room for medical treatment, including freestanding emergency rooms such as CapRock Emergency.
+Texas state law requires all insurance providers to pay “in-network” benefits for any member presenting to an emergency room for medical treatment, including freestanding emergency rooms such as CapRock Emergency in College Station.
 We accept all insurance plans but patients are required by their insurance provider to pay a copay at the time of service.
 The copay amount varies from one insurance plan to another.
 It is a violation of your insurance company’s policy for CapRock, or any other facility, to waive a copay.
 We have discounted rates as an option for those who are paying with cash.
 During the registration process these prices can be discussed with you, before you decide to proceed with services.

 What is the difference between a deductible and a copay?